Even great manuscripts often stand out based on the title or its contents alone. They need great cover letters.

 Cover letters also help identify articles completely out of the journal’s scope and that would be better off getting a quick letter of rejection.

 If your manuscript doesn’t have a cover letter and the 12 other articles on the editor’s desk do, it’s likely that your paper will be looked at last.
 Putting in that extra effort, just like on a job application, lets you sell your research, avoid quick rejections, and more likely make it to peer review.

-We also have some templates so you don’t have to start from zero.
+We also have some journal cover letter templates and examples for you, so you don’t have to start from zero.
 Read on.